tatsumoto-ren/tatsumoto-ren.github.io/blog/faq.md

 and memorized different representations of a particular kanji.
 So, I would take the kanji I have trouble remembering and look it up on Jisho.org [like this](https://jisho.org/search/%EF%BC%8A%E8%BD%A2%EF%BC%8A).
-Then I would deliberately find example sentences with some of the words and make Anki cards.
+Then I would deliberately find example sentences with the words and make Anki cards.

 ### Do your Tango decks have audio or text on the front?
 Which way is better?